By Dilyana Gaytandzhieva

 In 2012 the US Center for Disease Control (CDC) collected and sampled 236 bats for research in Georgia in cooperation with the Lugar Center.
 The project was funded by the US DoD Defense Threat Reduction Agency (DTRA).
-Part of the samples were shipped to CDC (Atlanta), for screening for multiple pathogens, another part was stored at the Lugar Center for further studies.
+Part of the samples was shipped to CDC (Atlanta), for screening for multiple pathogens, another part was stored at the Lugar Center for further studies.

 In 2014 the US Center for Disease Control (CDC) launched a second project “Emerging zoonotic pathogens in Georgian bats” along with Georgian scientists at the Lugar Center.
 The project was funded by the International Science and Technology Center (ISTC).

 Former Bioweapon Scientists working at the Lugar Center

 ISTC, the organization that funded the bat project in Georgia in 2014, was established in 1992 as a non-proliferation international program, providing former biological and chemical weapons scientists with new opportunities for sustainable, peaceful employment.